Anthanaab/hesk/README.md

 The dump file contains all of the data and setup you just did, and the php file contains the setup configurations

-# Crédits
+# Credits

-Thanks to scottyfullstack for the dash.php
+Thanks to scottyfullstack for the dash.php/entrypoint.sh